zrshishir/currency-conversion/README.md

         ❏ The total amount converted for a particular user.
         ❏ Show the third highest amount of transactions for a particular user (must use subquery).
-    ❖ You have to calculate and store data in the database to show stats properly.
+    ❖ Have to calculate and store data in the database to show stats properly.
-    ❖ We prefer to use a MySQL database for storing user’s data and stats.
+    ❖ Prefer to use a MySQL database for storing user’s data and stats.
     ❖ For interface design using any appropriate responsive design template.
-    ❖ In the backend, use an external API to get the currency rates.
+    ❖ In the backend, using an external API to get the currency rates (https://openexchangerates.org).
-    ❖ Try to use any design pattern with the latest Laravel features.
+    ❖ Trying to use any design pattern with the latest Laravel features.
-    ❖ Try to follow SOLID design principles for your coding.
+    ❖ Trying to follow SOLID design principles for your coding.
     ❖ Make sure to write a PHPUnit test for the application.

 ## Additional Requirement for currency exchange rate: